 I know a lot of people who still think these apps are hoax-y but I will personally tell you that they are GREAT.
 And no I am not getting paid to say this!
 I first discovered guided meditation apps in my first year of university.
-I, like the rest of the nay-sayers, first thought that this was super lame and a huge waste of time.
-I definitely do not use the app everyday but I’ve definitely found myself reaching for the app at least twice a month for the past year.
+I, like the rest of the nay-sayers, thought that this was super lame and a huge waste of time.
+I definitely do not use the app every day but I’ve found myself reaching for the app at least twice a month for the past year.
 I mainly enjoy using the app before bed to direct my mind to a place of rest.
 I used to be someone who struggles with thinking about WAY too many things before sleeping—and have found myself lying awake for hours at a time thinking about nothing and everything.
-Thankfully I have gotten past that phase in my life and fall asleep as soon as my head hits the pillow now.
-But even so, I still really enjoy using the app to clear my mind before going to sleep.
+Thankfully I have gotten past that phase in my life and fall asleep as soon as my head hits the pillow.
+But even so, I still really enjoy using the app to clear my mind before falling asleep.
 I’ve noticed that doing so ensures I have a long, deep sleep every time. 👌🏽

-Much like the meditation apps, yoga helps with anxiety because it forces you to breath while giving you the much needed tension-relief with stretching.
-Now I’m not saying you should get down in a downward dog before you head into an interview (although that may not be the worst idea… just do it at home) but giving yourself the time to center yourself with yoga everyday could definitely play a huge part in preventing anxiety from ever happening.
+Much like the meditation apps, yoga helps with anxiety because it forces you to breathe while giving you the much-needed tension-relief with stretching.
+Now I’m not saying you should get down in a downward dog before you head into an interview (although that may not be the worst idea… just do it at home).
+But giving yourself the time to center yourself with yoga every day could definitely play a huge part in preventing anxiety from ever happening.

 Go for a long walk

 This is something that definitely isn’t for everyone but is something that has really worked for me.
 Whenever I am feeling a lot of anxiety, for whatever reason, I like to just get outside, plug in my headphones, and just start walking.
 My walks range from minutes to hours.
 I try not to give myself a time limit, and just walk until I am feeling better.